milmazz/bupe/README.md

 mix escript.install hex bupe
 ```

-2. Then you are ready to use it in your projects:
+2. Then use it in your projects:

 ```console
 bupe "EPUB_TITLE" -p egg.xhtml -p bacon.xhtml -l path/to/logo.png
 ```

-For more details about using the command line tool, review the usage guide:
+For more details on the command-line tool, review the usage guide:

 ```console
 bupe --help